porterjamesj/website/content/hiking/lt23/day18/index.md

 {{< controlsvideo src="videos/fog1.mp4" >}}

-Eventually the fog burned off and blew away.
-Was really cool to watch it.
-We all got some great shots of each other scrambling up and down the rocks.
+Eventually the fog burns off and blows away.
+It's really cool to watch it.
+We all get some great shots of each other scrambling up and down the rocks.

 {{< two_images src1="images/rebecca.jpg" src2="images/dogs.jpg" caption1="Rebecca climbing" caption2="Ella meets a new friend" >}}